mca91/ITEWR_DC_Course/chapter1.md

   </table>
 <br>

-R did not recognise the first row as the table header.
+R did not recognise the first row as the table header and interpreted the variables `sex`, `year` and `ahe_12` to be a single variable.
+As a result, R established a new variable `V1` where each observation consists of the respective three values merged in a string.

+To circumvent this, You need to tell R that the first row of the table is the header providing variable names and how observations on variables are seperated (here, `;` is used as the seperator).

 *** =instructions